 - 2 teaspoons smoked paprika optional

-- 1/4 teaspoon sea salt
+- ¼ teaspoon sea salt

-- 1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

 - fresh chopped chives or scallions

-- fresh chopped cilantro or parsley
+- fresh chopped cilantro, parsley or basil

-In a large pot (4-5 quarts), heat the oil over medium-low heat.
+- In a large pot (4-5 quarts), heat the oil over medium-low heat.
 Add the onion and cook, stirring occasionally, until soft but not browned, about 4 minutes.
 Next add the dried herbs and spices and cook stirring 1-2 minutes.
 Add the garlic and cook another 1 minute.

-Add the broth and tomatoes with their juices.
+- Add the broth and tomatoes with their juices.
 Bring to a simmer over medium-high heat.
 Reduce the heat to low, cover, and simmer for 20-25 minutes to blend the flavors.
 Let the soup cool briefly and then purée in batches in a blender.